-6 Incredibly Useful Apps for Cancer Patients.
+6 Incredibly Useful Apps for Cancer Patients

 If you thought your smartphone’s only use during your treatment was accessing Candy Crush in the waiting room, you thought wrong.
 A new wave of patient-centric apps is helping people just like you to understand their disease better, learn more about side effects, and help make the day-to-day management easier.
-Here is our pick of the best six, based on reviews, usefulness, and design.
+Here is our pick of the best five, based on reviews, usefulness, and design.
 Some have been designed by patients and support groups, others by doctors and hospitals, all of them could prove incredibly useful for monitoring and managing your care.

 Nothing can replace the care of your clinicians and oncologists - please consult with your doctor before making any changes to your care plan or lifestyle.
 This selection of apps was chosen because of their potentially useful and supportive benefits and are by no means intended to diagnose or treat cancer.